Allied Command Operations (ACO)

 SHAPE is a strategic headquarters.
 Its role is to prepare, plan, conduct and execute NATO military operations, missions and tasks in order to achieve the strategic objectives of the Alliance.
 As such, it contributes to the deterrence of aggression and the preservation of peace, security and the territorial integrity of Alliance.

 ACO is headed by SACEUR, who exercises his responsibilities from SHAPE.
 Traditionally, he is a United States Flag or General officer.
 SACEUR is dual-hatted as he is also the commander of the US European Command, which shares many of the same geographical responsibilities as ACO.
-SACEUR is responsible to the Military Committee, which is the senior military authority in NATO under the overall political authority of the North Atlantic Council (NAC) and the Nuclear Planning Group (NPG).
-The Military Committee is the primary source of military advice to the NAC and NPG.
+SACEUR is responsible to the Military Committee (MC), which is the senior military authority in NATO under the overall political authority of the North Atlantic Council (NAC) and the Nuclear Planning Group (NPG).
+The MC is the primary source of military advice to the NAC and NPG.

-The operational level consists of two standing Joint Force Commands (JFCs): one in Brunssum, the Netherlands, and one in Naples, Italy.
-Both have to be prepared to plan, conduct and sustain NATO operations of different size and scope.
-Effectively, they need to be able to manage a major joint operation either from their static location in Brunssum or Naples, or from a deployed headquarters when operating directly in a theatre of operation.
-In the latter case, the deployed headquarters is referred to as a Joint Task Force HQ or JTFHQ and should be able to operate for a period of up to one year.
+The operational level consists of three standing Joint Force Commands (JFCs): one in Brunssum, the Netherlands, one in Naples, Italy and one in Norfolk, Virginia, USA.
+All stand ready to plan, conduct and sustain NATO operations of different size and scope.
+Effectively, they need to be able to manage a major joint operation either from their static location, or from a deployed headquarters when operating directly in a theatre of operation.
+In the latter case, the deployed headquarter is referred to as a Joint Task Force HQ or JTFHQ and should be able to operate for a period of up to one year.

-The two commands at this level are also responsible for engaging with key partners and regional organisations in order to support regional NATO HQ tasks and responsibilities, as directed by SACEUR.
-Additionally, they support the reinforcement of cooperation with partners participating in NATO operations and help to prepare partner countries for NATO membership.
+The three commands at this level are also responsible for engaging with key partners and regional organisations in order to support regional NATO HQ tasks and responsibilities, as directed by SACEUR.
+Additionally, they support the reinforcement of cooperation with partners participating in NATO operations and help to prepare partner countries, which so wish, for NATO membership.

-The tactical (or component) level consists of what is called Single Service Commands (SSCs): land, maritime and air commands.
-These service-specific commands provide expertise and support to the Joint Force Commands at the operational level in Brunssum or Naples.
+The tactical (or component) level consists of what are called Single Service Commands (SSCs): land, maritime and air commands.
+These service-specific commands provide expertise and support to the Joint Force Commands.
 They report directly to SHAPE and come under the command of SACEUR.

 - Land Command, Headquarters Allied Land Command (HQ LANDCOM), Izmir, Turkey: this command's role is to provide a deployable land command and control capability in support of a Joint Force Command running an operation larger than a major joint operation.
 It can also provide the core land capability for a joint operation (major or not) or a deployable command and control capability for a land operation.
 Izmir is also the principal land advisor for the Alliance and contributes to development and transformation, engagement and outreach within its area of expertise.